Welcome back to Flexibility Is Freedom!

-Next, we need to evaluate keyword difficulty and IMO, this is the most difficult step.
+Next, we need to evaluate keyword difficulty and this is the most difficult step.

 As I mentioned earlier, the general principle (an assumption, really) is that lower volume keywords will be easier to win (due to less competition for them).

-However, if I’ve learned anything from my experience with TheDermDetective.com (within the context of the broader health & fitness industry), it’s that you must be spatially aware of your high domain authority (DR/DA) competitors.
+However, if I've learned anything from my experience (within the context of the broader health & fitness industry), it's that you must be spatially aware of your high domain authority (DR/DA) competitors.

-There’s a point at which a website / brand completely dominates their industry (e.g. healthline.com in health, thesprucepets.com in pets, facebook, google, amazon) and becomes so massive that it creates its own “gravity”.
+There's a point at which a website / brand completely dominates their industry (e.g. healthline.com in health, thesprucepets.com in pets) that it creates its own field of gravity.

 (gravity, here, being an analogy for domain authority)

-In my experience, a high DR/DA competitor will naturally attract keywords into its “orbit”, even if its corresponding page has very low topical relevance.
+In my experience, a high DR/DA competitor will naturally attract keywords into its "orbit", even if its corresponding page is not very relevant for the keyword.

-This could mean that position #1-3 or even #1-5 might be permanently unavailable for lower DR/DA websites (without a boost from page-level backlinks).
+This means position #1-3 or even #1-5 might be permanently unavailable for smaller websites.

-The next factor, and the most important one, is the quality of monetization options.
+The next factor, and the most important, is the quality of monetization options.

 I learned the hard way about the risk of relying on a single merchant (Amazon) who can singlehandly cut their commission rates and/or restructure their program.